martehvi/codepub-container-workshop/02-replace-backend/README.md

 npm start
 ```

 Did it work?
-Cool! now lets containerize it.
+Cool!
+Now lets containerize it.

 ### Task 2.2

 Create a `dockerfile` for the _backend-openai_ application.
+Fill in the necessary contents.

 <details>
 <summary>Hint</summary>